Which Estimation Units Should Your Teams Use For Work Items?

 - Good at accommodating a variety of item sizes – Some teams find themselves handling both tiny user stories one team member can bring to completion in a single day, and large user stories they can barely complete in two weeks, even if multiple team members work on them.
 Ideally, the unit we use can accommodate both extremes.

 - Help validate capacity allocation for different skills in the team.
-For example, if all the stories the team takes on are all very heavy on back-end development, and the team has a limited amount of back-end development expertise, the total estimate of all those stories won’t be a good representation of the team’s ability to complete these.
+For example, if all the stories the team takes on are very heavy on back-end development, and the team has a limited amount of back-end development expertise, the total estimate of all those stories won’t be a good representation of the team’s ability to complete these.

 What are your options?

 - Task-level time.
 Work items are broken down into tasks, and each of those tasks is estimated by the expert in the matching area.
-The breakdown can be done by expertise, where tasks look like “design”, “back-end development”, “front-end development”, “testing”, or can be broken down in a more fine-grained level like “Add field to API”, “Document API change”, “Write unit test” and so on.
+The breakdown can be done by expertise, where tasks look like “design”, “back-end development”, “front-end development”, “and testing”, or can be broken down in a more fine-grained level like “Add field to API”, “Document API change”, “Write unit test” and so on.
 Task estimates are then rolled up to the work-item level, and you have a total estimate, in addition to skill-based estimates (e.g. this User Story will take 12 hours of back-end development, 3.5 hours of front-end development, and 4.25 hours of testing).
 This is often the default for teams that are just getting started with agile, and they will often keep doing it this way.
 Note that some teams use one of the methods listed below, and later on (just before the sprint/iteration starts, as part of some pre-planning) will perform that task breakdown.

 - Story-level ideal-days.
-The team just estimates the total amount of effort needed to complete this work item, including testing, development, design etc. The effort is calculated in days of work.
+The team just estimates the total amount of effort needed to complete this work item, including testing, development, design, etc. The effort is calculated in days of work.
 Ideal in the sense that we are assuming that a single person is working on this work item at any point in time, without any interruptions and distractions.

 - Team-weeks.
 This is equivalent to the Ideal Days, but it emphasizes the team aspect by asking “If the whole team could, and would work solely on that work item, how many weeks would elapse before it was complete (done-done)”.
 This does take into account the normal amount of interruptions and distractions.
 Numbers will typically be less than one, assuming a large enough team and small enough work items.

 - Story points.
-This is a relative, unit-less indication of effort.
+This is a relative, unitless indication of effort.
 The team identifies a small (possibly the smallest) work item, and, looking at other work items, asks “how many times much effort is needed to complete this work item, relative to that small item”.
 This relative sizing has a few advantages.

 Any other options you know of?
-(I hope you won’t mention Function Points, or KLOCs)
+(I hope you won’t mention Function Points or KLOCs)

 Okay, now let’s compare those: